kshlsa/fortress/docs/developers/clients.md

 generates a reverse-proxy server which translates RESTful JSON API into gRPC.
 With gRPC-Gateway, users can use REST to interact the Cosmos gRPC service.

-See the list of supported gRPC-Gateway API endpoints for the Evmos testnet [here](https://api.evmos.dev/).
+See the list of supported gRPC-Gateway API endpoints for the Torque testnet [here](https://api.torque.dev/).

 ## Ethereum JSON-RPC

 <!-- TODO: Link JSON-RPC docs -->

-Evmos supports most of the standard [JSON-RPC APIs](./json-rpc/server) to connect with existing Ethereum-compatible web3 tooling.
+Torque supports most of the standard [JSON-RPC APIs](./json-rpc/server) to connect with existing Ethereum-compatible web3 tooling.

 ::: tip
 Check out the list of supported JSON-RPC API [endpoints](./json-rpc/endpoints) and [namespaces](./../api/json-rpc/namespaces).